achliopa/udemy_EmbeddedProgCortexM/readme.md

 sudo apt-get install libusb-1.0 sudo apt-get install libc6:i386 lib32ncurses5
 ```
-* in woin we download and install prior to connecting the device
+* in win we download and install prior to connecting the device
-* connect device and go: Control Panel => Device Manager => COM Ports to verify the COM port it is listening to
+* connect device and go: Control Panel => Device Manager => COM Ports to verify the COM port it is listening to (it appears as STLink Dongle)
 * IDE uses this port and we can use this port to communicate the device through terminal

 ### Lecture 11 - ST Link Firmware Upgrade